Tsukumogami: History and etymology

 The word つくも髪, which is also pronounced tsukumogami, appeared in a waka poem in the 9th-century The Tales of Ise, section 63.
 It is a compound of つくも tsukumo, of unknown meaning, and 髪 kami 'hair'.
 In the poem, it referred to an old woman's white hair, so tsukumo has been interpreted as meaning "old", often metaphorically represented as ninety-nine years.

 The element 髪 kami 'hair' is a homophone of 神 kami 'spirit'; both may be pronounced -gami in compound words.
 Thus the word tsukumogami has come to mean a 99-year spirit.
 The kanji representation 付喪神 for tsukumogami in this sense dates to a Tenpō period otogizōshi, an emakimono called the Tsukumogami Emaki.
 According to this emaki, a tool, after the passage of 100 years, would develop a spirit (kami), and with this change would become a tsukumogami.
 This emaki has a caption stating that the word tsukumo could also be written with the kanji 九十九, meaning 'ninety-nine' (years).

 Outside of these uses, the word tsukumogami is not attested in the surviving literature of the time, and so the historical usage of the term itself has not been handed down in detail.
 The concept, however, does appear elsewhere.
 In collections such as the late Heian period Konjaku Monogatarishū, there are tales of objects having spirits, and in the emakimono Bakemono Zōshi, there are tales of a chōshi (a saké serving-pot), a scarecrow, and other inanimate objects turning into monsters, but the word tsukumogami itself does not appear.

-The Tsukumogami Emaki describes how an object would become occupied by a spirit after one hundred years, By doing this, they prevented objects from becoming tsukumogami, but according to the captions of this emaki, it's written that ones that are "a year from one hundred," in other words, objects that are tsukumo (ninety-nine) years old would become angered and become a yōkai by some means other than the mere passage of time, and then cause a ruckus.
+The Tsukumogami Emaki describes how an object would become occupied by a spirit after one hundred years, so people would throw out old objects before they became a hundred years old, which was called the "susu-harai" (煤払い, literally "sweeping soot", i.e. year-end house cleaning).
+By doing this, they prevented objects from becoming tsukumogami, but according to the captions of this emaki, it is written that ones that are "a year from one hundred," in other words, objects that are tsukumo (ninety-nine) years old would become angered and become a yōkai by some means other than the mere passage of time, and then cause a ruckus.

-In the first place, the idea of becoming a yōkai at one-hundred or ninety-nine years old does not need to be taken literally.
+In the first place, the idea of becoming a yōkai at one hundred or ninety-nine years old does not need to be taken literally.
 Those numbers can represent the idea that humans, plants, animals, or even tools would acquire a spiritual nature once they become significantly old, and thereby gain the power to change themselves.
 Writing tsukumo as 九十九 ("ninety-nine") is not simply referring to a number, since the word was used since old times to loosely mean "many".
 The yōkai that are depicted are not ones that gained the power to change themselves as a result of being used for a long time, but rather ones that were thrown away right before it, becoming a yōkai through some different means.